burwei/sgl/README.md

 SimpleGL is a simple Go wrapper for modern OpenGL.
 It's a pure Go repo and is fully compatible with go-gl ecosystem.

+## NOTICE
+This package is still in early stages and might have incompatible updates!

 <img src="https://imgur.com/JX65X3U.gif" width="100%">